openBackhaul/NetExplorerProxy/spec/additionalDescription/wip/AirInterfaceMappings.md

 As there can be multiple different qam records for each interval, the data to be returned by this service will not include the qam data.

-Instead the following columns shall be returned for each device and air interface, with a single record per time interval in the historical pm data list:
+Instead the following columns shall be returned for each device, with an own line per combination of air interface and time interval from the historical pm data list.
 - general information:
   - `mount-name`
   - `uuid`